unusualcatcher/animal_detection_api/README.md

-# Animal Classification API with YOLO
+# Animal Detection API with YOLO

 This is a Django-based API that uses the YOLO (You Only Look Once) model to classify images of animals into categories like CAT, DOG, or COW.
 The project also accepts location data and stores animal information in a database.